 Social structure: Class sizes and atmosphere in the school community

-Make a shortlist based on your selection criteria and visit the schools that are options for you in person.
+Create a shortlist based on your selection criteria and visit the schools that are options for you in person.
 Open days, information events, or personal conversations with the school management and parents of other children give you an authentic insight into everyday life and the learning culture.

 Conclusion: How to find the right private school for your child